Bobi Wine: The election hopes of Uganda’s reggae politician

 Gavin’s brother hadn’t originally been involved in the protest, but when one of his fellow taxi drivers asked him to come out in support, he threw on a red T-shirt and headed down join his friends.
 A tense showdown with local police ensued.

-“One police officer was [drunk].
+“One police officer was pissed [angry].
 They believe whoever has red colour is a supporter of Robert, aka Bobi Wine.
 They call them goons.
 So the police OC shot my brother three bullets in the stomach and he died.”

 At the funeral, police fired tear gas to prevent any demonstration taking place and Gavin’s mother missed the burial of her son.
 “It is a bad memory for my family.”